AlxHnr/nano-backup/README.md

-Nano-backup grants the user precise control about changes in files and directories and to which degree a history of them should be kept.
+Nano-backup grants the user precise control about changes in files and directories and to which extend a history of them should be kept.

+**Warning**: Nano-backup is still under construction and most features described here may not work yet.

 It can be either installed from my
 [Gentoo overlay](https://github.com/AlxHnr/gentoo-overlay) or by cloning